Keyboard shortcuts

 PhaseRoleCore ToolsFocus

-PowerShell FoundationObserver/LearnerTerminal, command lineCLI fundamentals and keyboard navigation
+CLI FoundationObserver/LearnerTerminal, command lineCLI fundamentals and keyboard navigation

 3dMake Lessons 1-5Observer/LearnerOpenSCAD, 3DMake, editorUsing CLI tools, safety, concepts, measurement